 To celebrate the centenary of the 1918 “Representation of the People Act’, this summit is being organised in partnership with the Government Equalities Office and the Women in Business Council, and will look at the most important issues facing UK business, including diversity issues, and review how female leadership has changed over the last century.

-Now in its seventh year, City Week is the premier gathering of the international financial services community.
-It brings together policy makers and senior industry representatives from around the globe to consider together the future of financial markets and London, in particular.
-It consists of two days of cutting-edge conferences, seminars and networking opportunities, with other satellite events being held earlier during the week.
+Now in its eighth year, City Week is the premier gathering of the international financial services community.
+It brings together industry leaders and policy makers from around the globe to consider together the future of global financial markets and London, in particular.
+It consists of two days of cutting-edge conferences, workshops, social events and networking opportunities, with other satellite events being held later during the week.